Skip to main content

 Note

-Be sure to use the same username and password that's specified in the TwiML Bin.
+Be sure to use the same phone number, username, and password that's specified in the TwiML Bin.

 2. Use the CLI to create an inbound trunk: